scikit-hep/scikit-hep/doc/about.rst

 About
 =====

 The Scikit-HEP project is a community-driven and community-oriented project with the aim of providing Particle Physics at large with a Python package containing core and common tools.

 The project started in Autumn 2016 and is presently being prepared for an initial beta release.

-The software package defines a set of five *pillars*, which are seen to embrace all major topics involved in a physicist's worlk.
+The software package defines a set of five *pillars*, which are seen to embrace all major topics involved in a physicist's work.
 These are:

   * **Datasets**: data in various sources, such as ROOT, Numpy/Pandas, databases, wrapped in a common interface.
   * **Aggregations**: e.g. histograms that summarize or project a dataset.